 Optimized sharded locks were rederived by Paul based on hearsay from the early 1990s.
-The likelihood of their use was confirmed by the fact that Lisa Lippincott was not only able to derive correct rules for their use based on a vague verbal description, but also able to do so within a few minutes.
-Given that Lisa is not a concurrency expert, we assert that someone as intelligent and motivated as Lisa (which admittedly rules out the vast majority of the population, but by no means all of it) could successfully formulate and use this optimized sharded locking technique.
-Especially given that this someone would not be under anywhere near the time pressure that Lisa was subjected to.
+The likelihood of their use was confirmed by the fact that a randomly selected WG21 member was not only able to derive correct rules for their use based on a vague verbal description, but also able to do so within a few minutes.
+Given that this person is not a concurrency expert, we assert that someone as intelligent and motivated as that person (which admittedly rules out the vast majority of the population, but by no means all of it) could successfully formulate and use this optimized sharded locking technique.
+Especially given that this someone would not be under anywhere near the time pressure that this person was subjected to.